 Align Customer Interaction Points: From customer service interactions to media mentions, monitor each place where customer interactions and conversations occur.
 By taking a proactive approach to branding alignment, you maintain equity with the target market.

-Avoid Mixed Signals: Do what you can to retroactively change inconsistent branding across various platforms where there is still visibility.
+Avoid Mixed Signals: Update your branding consistently across all platforms to maintain a unified presence.
 An example could be older website articles that still receive website traffic.
-While this may sound like a minor issue, There will still be a negative impact as it confuses customers and conveys uncertainty about the rebranding.
+While this may sound like a minor issue, it will still have a negative impact, as it confuses customers and conveys uncertainty about the rebranding.

 Redefine Brand